ADULTERY-1: Where and when was Eden?

 For YHVH ELoKiM had not yet showered rain on Earth

 And there was no Adam to till the ground….

 And YHVH ELKM formed the Adam from the ground…”(why ‘formed’?)
 (Genesis 2:5)

 The Story of Eden Continues Chapter One

-Most non-Jewish commentaries regard the story of Eden as an independent, self-standing story, and a myth.
-Some see a connection between this story and other similar legends of the ancient time.
-But we’ve already established the uniqueness of Moses’ Genesis in comparison to the ancient myths.
-We have seen how truthful Moses account of CREATION is, how it fits our scientific narrative.
-If so, the rest of Moses account of CREATION in Genesis Chapter 2 should also be truthful, loaded with moral messages that should never be overlooked.
+Most non-Jewish commentaries regard the story of Eden as an independent, self-standing story.
+The critics see it as a myth, no different from other Bronze Age myths.
+But we’ve already established the uniqueness of Moses’ Genesis compared to other ancient myths.
+We’ve already seen how credible Moses words are, how they fits our scientific narrative.
+If so, the rest of Moses words should also be credible, including the story of Eden and its moral messages.